Quantum error-correcting codes from matrix-product codes related to quasi-orthogonal and quasi-unitary matrices: Introduction

 \section{Introduction}

 It is well known that quantum error-correcting codes (quantum codes, for short) are indispensable to quantum computation and quantum communication.
 They were introduced to deal with the problems of decoherence and quantum noise in quantum information.
 After the pioneering research in \cite{Calderbank1998Quantumerror,Shor1995Scheme,Steane1996Multiple-particle}, the theory of quantum codes has experienced a rapid development over the past two decades.
 A great deal of research are focused on finding quantum codes with good parameters.
 Usually, we use the notation $[[n,k,d]]_{q}$ to represent a $q$-ary quantum code with length $n$, dimension $q^{k}$ and minimum distance $d$.
 It has the abilities to detect up to $d-1$ quantum errors and correct up to $\lfloor \frac{d-1}{2}\rfloor$ quantum errors.
-Naturally, we know that for a fixed length $n$ and a fixed dimension $q^{k}$ (or $k$), the larger value of $d$ means the better performance of error detection and error correction of the quantum code.
+Naturally, we know that when fixing both the length $n$ and the dimension $q^{k}$ (or $k$), the larger value of $d$ means the better performance of error detection and error correction of the quantum code.

 As we know, constructing quantum codes with good parameters is significant and difficult.
 The CSS construction (see Theorem \ref{theorem3.1} for details), introduced by Calderbank and Shor \cite{Calderbank1996Goodq} and Steane \cite{Steane1996Simpleq}, is a powerful method to construct $q$-ary quantum codes from classical codes with self-orthogonality over the finite field $\mathbb{F}_{q}$.
 To be more specific, any Euclidean self-orthogonal or Euclidean dual-containing code over $\mathbb{F}_{q}$ will produce a $q$-ary quantum code.
 For more information on CSS construction and its applications, see \cite{LaGuardia2009,LaGuardia2014,Zhu2018Aclassof,Aly2007,Grassl2004,Grassl2015,Ezerman2013}.